barcexwiki/wikibase.netcore/README.md

-wikibase.net
+wikibase.netcore
 ============

-wikibase.net is an api for the MediaWiki Wikibase extension based on .NET Framework 4.5 / .net core.
+wikibase.netcore is an api for the MediaWiki Wikibase extension based on .net core 2.0.
 For more information about Wikibase see https://www.mediawiki.org/wiki/Wikibase.
 Wikibase is the software [Wikidata](https://www.wikidata.org) depends on.

 This api is still in development and does not promise to be stable.

-Thus if you find a bug, please report it or even better, create a patch and make a pull request.
-Contributions are very welcome.
+This project is a fork of Benestar's Wikibase.net (https://github.com/Benestar/wikibase.net/)

 Download and Installation
 -------------------------